-Does having a PoR mean our school can’t have other authors in school?
+Does having a patron mean our school can’t have other authors in school?

 Not at all; the more the merrier.
-Likewise patrons will continue to visit
+Likewise, patrons will continue to visit other schools.

 We would like to work with an author who is already patron at another school.
 Can we ask them?

 As a general rule, a writer should only be a patron at one school, so that the school has a sense of 'author exclusivity'.
 However, there are exceptions to this, for example, if the school is part of a federation or partnership, in a different country or is a completely different type of school.
 Most patrons feel that they could not offer the same level of commitment to more than one school so would probably not accept.
 Maybe wait until author has finished their tenure at their current school before approaching them, or have a look at some of the other fantastic writers who are available.